PetropoulakisPanagiotis/PetropoulakisPanagiotis.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: I can discover patterns, combine methodologies together, and propose extensions
+subtitle: <b>I can discover patterns, combine methodologies together, and propose extensions</b>

 profile: